SUNCAT-Center/CatHub/README.md

 The module includes a command line interface that can be used to access and upload data.
 A short guide is given below.
 We refer to the [catalysis-hub documentation](http://docs.catalysis-hub.org/en/latest/tutorials/upload.html) for details on how to submit data.

 ## Installation
-As of April 30, 2025, Python 3.9 is supported.
-Using a virtual environment, such as Conda, is recommended for managing dependencies.
+As of April 30, 2025, `Python 3.9` is supported.
+Using a virtual environment, such as `Conda`, is recommended for managing dependencies.

     conda create -n cathub python==3.9
     conda activate cathub